 Gaining Experience and Certification

-Mike began his mechanical career in 1979 as an automotive apprentice at Mick’s Auto in Liverpool.
-In 1986, Mike began working at (then) Bowater Mersey, a pulp and paper mill, located in Brooklyn (just outside of Liverpool, Nova Scotia).
+Trent began his mechanical career in 1979 as an automotive apprentice at Mick’s Auto in Liverpool.
+In 1986, Trent began working at (then) Bowater Mersey, a pulp and paper mill, located in Brooklyn (just outside of Liverpool, Nova Scotia).
 It was at Bowater that he learned the trade of industrial mechanics.
 The mill, with its specialized, large-scale equipment that processed raw wood into finished paper products, provided ample opportunities to learn all aspects of industrial equipment installation, troubleshooting, maintenance and repair.

 During these 8 years at Bowater, he earned his industrial mechanic’s (millwright) certification, and was promoted to maintenance planner.
-In that role, Mike planned/oversaw the paper mill equipment maintenance.
+In that role, Trent planned/oversaw the paper mill equipment maintenance.
 The mechanical department consisted of 100+ tradesmen, with seven trades foreman.

 Stepping into Entrepreneurship